wenley/formula-one/README.md

 ### Multiple submission buttons

 Sometimes, you need to have multiple submission buttons and need to know which button was clicked in your `onSubmit` prop callback.
 This can be achieved by passing additional information as an argument to the `handleSubmit` argument to your `<Form>`'s render prop.
 This argument will be passed to your `onSubmit` prop callback as a second argument.
-If your `onSubmit` prop callback is typed to make this extra data mandatory, they inner `handleSubmit` callback will require that data.
+If your `onSubmit` prop callback is typed to make this extra data mandatory, the inner `handleSubmit` callback will require that data.

 Example: